 The unit of currency in Japan is the Japanese Yen (JPY).
 Assuming you’ll be staying in Osaka for 3 full days and sharing mid-level accommodations with one other person, then a daily budget of around JPY 9,000-9,500 per person should be plenty.
 This takes into account your accommodations, transportation, meals, drinks, pocket wifi rental, and entrance fees to Universal Studios Japan and the aquarium.
 Here’s a quick breakdown of expenses:

-This is highly subjective.
-It depends on multiple factors like hotel preference and number of travel companions.
+This depends on multiple factors like hotel preference and number of travel companions.
 You can get a decent room at a business hotel for around JPY 7,500 a night.
 Expect to pay much less if you’re staying at a hostel or capsule hotel.

 Osaka is all about good food so this is probably one thing you shouldn’t scrimp too much on.
 If you stick to moderately priced meals like ramen or okonomiyaki, then I’d say around JPY 1,500-2,000 a day per person is enough.
 If you want to spend considerably less, then cheap but good meals can be had at convenience stores like Family Mart, Lawson, or 7-Eleven.